 Partnership for Dialogue.
 Develop and introduce new tools and policy platforms to facilitate dialogue between the government of Bangladesh and its citizens.

 Community Level.
 We have worked with CSOs at the grassroots level in 21 Districts, focusing on initiatives at the Upazila level.
-Our activities include Multi-Actor Partnerships, Social Action Projects, local government trainings, CSO capacity building, and sensitising the public on social accountability tools like Citizen's Charter, Right to Information (RTI), Grievance Redress System (GRS), and National Integrity Strategy (NIS).
+Our activities included Multi-Actor Partnerships (MAPs), Social Action Projects (SAPs), local government trainings, CSO capacity building, and sensitising the public on social accountability tools like Citizen's Charter, Right to Information (RTI), Grievance Redress System (GRS), and National Integrity Strategy (NIS).

 Regional Level.
-We are currently shifting the project focus from the local level to the district level, we have been working in 12 districts with regional civil society organisations and government offices to organise District-level policy dialogues, MAPs, sensitisation campaigns, collaborative events, CSO capacity building, and government trainings.
+Shifting the project focus from the local level to the district level, we have been working in 12 districts with regional civil society organisations and government offices to establish and facilitate District Policy Forums (DPFs), MAPs, sensitisation campaigns, collaborative events, CSO capacity building, and government trainings.

 A Citizen’s Charter is a public document outlining the standards for various public services.
 It informs citizens of official procedures and reinforces government accountability.
 P4D is working with local CSOs to post Citizen's Charters at public offices.
 To date, over 63 Citizen's Charters have been posted in our project districts.